Who Was Isaac Newton?

 It was during this 18-month hiatus as a student that Newton conceived many of his most important insights—including the method of infinitesimal calculus, the foundations for his theory of light and color, and the laws of planetary motion—that eventually led to the publication of his physics book Principia and his theory of gravity.

 'Principia' and Newton’s 3 Laws of Motion

-Principia offers an exact quantitative description of bodies in motion, with three basic laws of motion:
+Principia offers an exact quantitative description of bodies in motion, with three basic but important laws of motion: